 The internal model used by SMBC (SMBC VaR) has been periodically evaluated by an independent auditing firm and certified as appropriate.
-In addition, the relationship between the VaR calculated with the model and the actual profit and loss data is back-tested.
-The back-testing results for SMBC's trading accounts for fiscal 2005 are shown below.
-A data point below the diagonal line indicates a loss in excess of the predicted VaR for that day: there were no such excess losses during fiscal 2005.
+In addition, the relationship between the VaR calculated with the model and the actual profit and loss data is back-tested daily.
+The back-testing results for SMBC's trading accounts for fiscal 2006 are shown below.
+A data point below the diagonal line indicates a loss in excess of the predicted VaR for that day: there were no such excess losses during fiscal 2006.
 This demonstrates that the SMBC VaR model, with a one-sided confidence interval of 99.0%, is sufficiently reliable.

 The market occasionally undergoes extreme fluctuations that exceed projections.
 To manage market risk, therefore, it is important to run simulations of situations that may occur only once in many years (stress tests).
-At SMBC, periodic stress tests are conducted to prepare for unforeseeable swings.
+At SMBC, monthly stress tests using scenarios of past market fluctuations, those not related to past